beekill95/peaks-over-threshold/README.md

 > [!NOTE]
 > If you encounter runtime warnings saying invalid values, it might be because of number underflow.
 > Try casting input data to double-precision numbers.
+> Additionally, if the time series values are too large,
+> it might cause some issues with the upper and lower bounds of the Grimshaw procedure;
+> in that case, try rescaling the time series to some smaller values depending on the domains.

 __Sample Results__